-\begin{note*} It is meaningful to compare the described procedure with the works \cite{benzi22,Capelli2022PassivityEnergy}, which aim at passivizing an already given control input, and as such can also be seen as a passivisation in inference algorithm.
-In \cite{benzi22,Capelli2022PassivityEnergy} the task energy is not explicitly estimated and as a consequence the initialisation of the tank (whose non depletion constraint in an optimisation problem is what produces the passive approximation) is arbitrary.
-By solving the optimisation with different tank initialisation, in \cite{benzi22} different passive approximations are achieved.
-Here instead, motivated by the fact that passivity can be achieved anyhow for any finite task energy and that the learnt policy represents the way the task is optimally executed, we first estimate the task energy to constraint the degree of freedom of tank initialisation. \end{note*}
+\begin{note*} It is meaningful to compare the described procedure with the works \cite{benzi22,Capelli2022PassivityEnergy}, which aim at passivizing an already given control input, and as such can also be seen as a passivization in inference algorithm.
+In \cite{benzi22,Capelli2022PassivityEnergy} the task energy is not explicitly estimated and as a consequence the initialization of the tank (whose non-depletion constraint in an optimization problem is what produces the passive approximation) is arbitrary.
+By solving the optimization with different tank initialization, in \cite{benzi22} different passive approximations are achieved.
+Here instead, motivated by the fact that passivity can be achieved anyhow for any finite task energy and that the learnt policy represents the way the task is optimally executed, we first estimate the task energy to constraint the degree of freedom of tank initialization. \end{note*}